cloud-maniac/comfyui-custom-nodes-oss/README.md

       .....
       2.8 seconds: /home/comfyuser/comfy/ComfyUI/custom_nodes/google-genmedia
    ```
 4. You are all set!
 Start using the custom nodes.
-Right click on ComfyUI, Click the 'Add node' menu and you should see a category named `Google AI` with custom nodes for Google’s genmedia models as show in the image below. **You will need to pass a GCP project id and GCP region as input parameter to every node if you are using the custom nodes from your local ComfyUI installation**.
+Right click on ComfyUI, Click the 'Add node' menu and you should see a category named `Google AI` with custom nodes for Google’s genmedia models as shown in the image below. **You will need to pass a GCP project id and GCP region as input parameter to every node if you are using the custom nodes from your local ComfyUI installation**.
  ![menu](workflow-snapshots/menu.png)
 1. **Optional step** : If you are not familiar with Google's GenMedia custom nodes, we provide some sample workflows with this repo that shows how to use the nodes.
 You can download and use the sample workflows by following the steps in [Sample Workflows](#sample-workflows) section.
 For full set of features and input parameters to each node, see [Node features ](#node-features)section for more details.